 Recording Your Zoom Meetings

 Record your Zoom meetings for others to watch on your CMS website or through a shareable link.
-Make sure to turn on audio transcriptions, so your videos can be accessed by anyone who needs closed-captioning.
-You can manage your recording preferences by accessing your Zoom settings and then selecting the recording tab.
+You should setup your recording preferences by accessing your Zoom settings and then selecting the recording tab.

 You can save your files locally (on your machine) or to the cloud (accessible through your Zoom account).
 We recommend using cloud recording, so your recordings are shareable and located in one place.
 But, be aware that cloud recordings may automatically delete after a specific number of days based on your recording settings.

 You can enable cloud recording for a single video or permanently through your recording settings.

 In support of University Policy 1.15, you must make your recordings accessible for all audiences by enabling audio transcription.
 You must do so within your recording settings before recording a meeting.
 Read more about using audio transcriptions with Zoom cloud recordings from IT.